Latikashree/Latikashree.github.io/README.md

 ### ANALYZE
 ---

-  In the analysis phase, using SQL query the key insights of bike-share usage pattern was extracted from cleaned_data table.  to view the SQL analysis [click here](https://github.com/Latikashree/Latikashree.github.io/blob/main/data%20analyze%20query.sql). further detailed and visual analysis was done using Tableau visualizations. the visualisations created in tableau are provided in SHARE section, [click here]() to view those. the key insights obtained from the data analysis are:
+  In the analysis phase, using SQL query the key insights of bike-share usage pattern was extracted from cleaned_data table.  to view the SQL analysis [click here](https://github.com/Latikashree/Latikashree.github.io/blob/main/data%20analyze%20query.sql). further detailed and visual analysis was done using Tableau visualizations. the visualisations created in tableau are provided in SHARE section, slide down to view those. the key insights obtained from the data analysis are:

   1) The total number of rides taken by Annual members are 29,76,261 (64.15%) rides , while casual riders accounted for 16,62,927 (35.85%) rides. which shows that annual members are taking more rides than casual.